 We purchased four of these inexpensive Loftek IP cameras; one has, apparently sprung a leak:

 These are supposed to be fully weatherproof outdoor cameras.
-They have a one year warranty from the manufacture, so this should be an easy replacement under warranty.
-Still, it involves climbing up on the roof to retrieve, then sending the defective unit back to the manufacture, etc. All the while, we are down one camera.
+They have a one-year warranty from the manufacturer, so this should be an easy replacement under warranty.
+Still, it involves climbing up on the roof to retrieve, then sending the defective unit back to the manufacturer, etc. All the while, we are down one camera.

 Especially when that sink is located on the second floor, above the studio on the first floor.
 ‘Tis but a small thing really, one of those little details, but in light of the sink also being clogged, it becomes very significant.
 That, coupled with the fact that the building is uninhabited at night and disaster is afoot.

 The water was running slowly all night…

 It filled up the sink.
 It ran across the floor.
 It soaked the carpet.
 It seeped into the sub floor and out of the ceiling on the first floor and then into this nice Pacific Recorders BMX III console.

 Do you know that burning electronic/plastic smell?
 Yeah, that’s it, mixed with stale funky water, wet wood and a nondescript mildewy odor; that is what the room smells like.
 Very pleasing.
 The furniture below the console was soaked too: